-I work with people who feel constrained by work in a formal research environment (I work at a national lab), and I've often daydreamed of making my own lab where people can work on whatever they want to.
-I think that kind of unfettered creativity always wins.
+I've worked with many people who feel constrained by work in a formal research environment (I work at a national lab, though only part time now that I have Sky's Edge), and I've often daydreamed of making my own lab where people can work on whatever they want to.
+That kind of unfettered creativity always wins.
 But where does the money come from?
-Well, open source product development... either as a direct outcome of inventiveness, or as a side-effort to fund unmarketable but otherwise remarkable ideas.
-Perhaps Sky's Edge could even morph into a kind of open source collective.
+Open source product development, either as a direct outcome of inventiveness or as a side-effort to fund unmarketable but otherwise remarkable ideas.

 I'm not alone.
-Marcin Jakubowski has already come to the same conclusions and has done a lot to enhance these ideas.
-He has a great TED talk here, and has started Open Source Ecology, the mission of which is to further the idea that closed-source product development should be a thing of the past.
+Many others are out there, like Marcin Jakubowski, who has come to the same conclusions and has done a lot to enhance these ideas.
+He has a TED talk here, and has started Open Source Ecology, the mission of which is to further the idea that closed-source product development should be a thing of the past.